dotnet/arcade/automated-image-generation13997.md

 Let's start with a scenario where we need to update Visual Studio 2019 Preview version per our [schedule](https://github.com/dotnet/core-eng/wiki/VS2019-Upgrade-Schedule) which has to be done almost every week.

 Currently this change requires update of same values in six [image definitions](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=/Monthly/HelixBaseImages/VS2019Preview).
-Specfically:
+Specifically:
 * update artifact windows-vs-willowreleased, set parameter VSBootstrapperURL to a new value.
 * update version in parameter CustomImageName under Destination.

 To simplify this, we will introduce templating, so variables are defined at exactly one place and are not duplicated across multiple files, similarly to what we have in OSOB.

 #### Example:
-Instead of harcoding the same version and the same URL at [six places](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=/Monthly/HelixBaseImages/VS2019Preview), we introduce template variable {VS_2019_PREVIEW_URL} which declares an URL to Visual Studio artifact and the template variable {VS_2019_PREVIEW_VERSION} which declares version of Visual Studio.
+Instead of hardcoding the same version and the same URL at [six places](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=/Monthly/HelixBaseImages/VS2019Preview), we introduce template variable {VS_2019_PREVIEW_URL} which declares an URL to Visual Studio artifact and the template variable {VS_2019_PREVIEW_VERSION} which declares version of Visual Studio.

 All templated variables will be stored in one file.